HaifaUniversity/uoh-ngx-theme/projects/uoh/ngx-theme/README.md

 > Note: You can set the direction of all the app contents by setting the `dir` input variable to `rtl` (default) or `ltr`.

+> Note: You can provide your own link to the accessibility manifest instead of using the default one, linked to the University of Haifa accessibility manifest.

 > Note: If you want to set custom labels for the buttons and headers you can set the `labels` input.
 To learn about the fields that should be set in this input object you can import the `UohAccessibilityLabels` from the same module.
 For example:

 ```javascript